moisestech/cloud-native-foundations/cloud-native/cd/cd-fundamentals.md

 ### **Summary 2**

-- The ecosystem is rich in the collection of tools that automate the Continuous Delivery stage, such as Jenkins, CircleCI, Concourse, and Spinnaker.
-However, in this lesson, we will explore ArgoCD to propagate an application to multiple Kubernetes clusters.
+- The ecosystem is rich in the collection of tools that automate the Continuous Delivery stage, such as
+  - Jenkins
+  - CircleCI
+  - Concourse
+  - Spinnaker
+- However, in this lesson, we will explore ArgoCD to propagate an application to multiple Kubernetes clusters.

 - **ArgoCD** is a declarative Continuous Delivery tool for Kubernetes, which follows the GitOps patterns.

-As such, ArgoCD operates on configuration stored in manifests (declarative) and uses Git repositories as the source of truth for the desired state of an application (GitOps pattern).
-As such, ArgoCD monitors the new commits to Git repositories and applies the latest changes reconciled automatically or on a manual trigger.
-Additionally, ArgoCD offers deployment to target environments and multiple clusters, and support for multiple config management tools (such as plain YAML, Helm, Kustomize).
+  - As such, **ArgoCD** operates on configuration stored in manifests (declarative) and uses Git repositories as the source of truth for the desired state of an application (GitOps pattern).
+  - As such, **ArgoCD** monitors the new commits to Git repositories and applies the latest changes reconciled automatically or on a manual trigger.
+  - Additionally, **ArgoCD** offers deployment to target environments and multiple clusters, and support for multiple config management tools (such as **plain YAML, Helm, Kustomize**).

 - For application deployment through multiple environments, **ArgoCD** provides CRDs (Custom Resource Definitions) to configure and manage the application release.

 ### **Project resource**

 - The **Project** resource is a CRD that provides a logical grouping of applications, including access to source and destination repositories, and permissions to resources within the cluster.
-This resource is handy to segregate and control the deployment to multiple clusters.
+  - This resource is handy to segregate and control the deployment to multiple clusters.

 ### **Application resource**

 - The **Application** resource that stores the configuration of how an application should be deployed and managed.
 - Let's explore how a Python hello-world application is deployed using an ArgoCD Application resource:
-- _Note:_ It is assumed that the declarative manifests for Python hello-world are available ((e.g. deploy.yaml, service.yaml, etc).
+- _Note:_ It is assumed that the declarative manifests for Python hello-world are available ((**e.g. deploy.yaml, service.yaml**, etc).

 ```bash
 ## API endpoint used to create the Application resource